codeaamirkalimi/-Sandwich-Club-App/README.md

 done using libraries, writing the JSON parsing for  this project will help you to better understand how it is processed.

-## What Will I Learn?
+## What I Learned?
-Through this project, you will:
+Through this project, I learned:
 - Learn how to submit projects for review
 - Practice JSON parsing to a model object
 - Design an activity layout